-UA vs. BIRK, GIL, LEVI, BRP, KTB, ZGN, UAA, CPRI, GOOS, and FIGS
+UA vs. BIRK, LEVI, GIL, BRP, KTB, ZGN, UAA, CPRI, GOOS, and FIGS

 Should you be buying Under Armour stock or one of its competitors?
-The main competitors of Under Armour include Birkenstock (BIRK), Gildan Activewear (GIL), Levi Strauss & Co.
-(LEVI), The Baldwin Insurance Group (BRP), Kontoor Brands (KTB), Ermenegildo Zegna (ZGN), Under Armour (UAA), Capri (CPRI), Canada Goose (GOOS), and FIGS (FIGS).
+The main competitors of Under Armour include Birkenstock (BIRK), Levi Strauss & Co.
+(LEVI), Gildan Activewear (GIL), The Baldwin Insurance Group (BRP), Kontoor Brands (KTB), Ermenegildo Zegna (ZGN), Under Armour (UAA), Capri (CPRI), Canada Goose (GOOS), and FIGS (FIGS).
 These companies are all part of the "apparel" industry.

-Under Armour vs.
+Under Armour vs. Its Competitors

 Summary

-Birkenstock beats Under Armour on 11 of the 19 factors compared between the two stocks.
+Birkenstock beats Under Armour on 12 of the 17 factors compared between the two stocks.

 Get Under Armour News Delivered to You Automatically